 The Company and its subsidiary form a tax consolidated group.
 The consolidated financial statements have been prepared on this basis of the formation of a consolidated group.
-The above DTA amounts are not recognised in the accounts on the basis the Company does not meet the DTA recognition test, as profits are not forecast for the period ended 30 June 2021.
+The above DTA amounts are not recognised in the accounts on the basis the Company does not meet the DTA recognition test due to the absence of forecasted future taxable profits